 “Don’t you have business in the Citadel?”

 He shrugged.
 “It can wait.
 I’d hate to see your idea lost.
 It’s a Thinker’s responsibility to preserve ideas.
-To help those with the spark flourish.”
+To help those who hold the spark.
+Make sure they flourish.”

 “You think I have the spark?” she asked with an incredulous tone.